ServiceNow/Fast-LLM/docs/quick-start.md

 !!! warning "Micro-Batch Size"

     The `micro_batch_size` in the configuration below is optimized for 80GB GPUs.
 If you're using GPUs with less memory, you will need to lower this value.
+Alternatively, you can decrease the `sequence_length` to reduce the memory footprint.

 Save the following as `fast-llm-tutorial/train-config.yaml`: